Are AI Detectors Accurate? The Numbers and the Reasons They Fail (2026)

 What actually works instead

+If detector accuracy is this poor, what should schools and organizations do?
 The answer from most researchers and institutions is to shift away from detection and toward process.
 That means:

 Ask for revision history, outlines, or draft submissions when authenticity matters.
 These are much harder to fake than a final document.